-- 1. Student results in English are above 85% (with the only exception being if they wish to accelerate in Mathematics, where the English results are above 75%). - 2.
-Student achievement across all subjects is of a high standard.
-(Graded Assessments are over 85% on average). - 3.
-Student has achieved an average of 85% in the relevant prerequisite subject (please see table below for specific prerequisite information). - 4.
-Student has demonstrated a superb attitude and aptitude towards their studies in all subjects (based on their previous school reports and no concerns raised throughout the year).
+- 1. Student results in English are above 85% (with the only exception being if they wish to accelerate in General Mathematics or Systems Engineering, where the English results are above 75%). - 2.
+Student achievement across all subjects is of a high standard (graded Assessments are over 85% on average). - 3.
+Student has demonstrated a superb attitude and aptitude towards their studies in all subjects (based on their previous school reports and no concerns raised throughout the year). - 4.
+Student attendance rate is at or above 90%.